-- 2. Start the engine and activate the HEADER DOWN button (A) on the ground speed lever (GSL) to fully retract header lift cylinders. - 3.
-Relocate pin (A) in frame linkage as required to raise the center-link (B) until the hook is above the attachment pin on the header.
+2. Start the engine and activate the HEADER DOWN button (A) on the ground speed lever (GSL) to fully retract header lift cylinders.

 If the center-link is too low, it may contact the header as the windrower approaches the header for hookup.